IvonGu/lectures-1/README.md

 We will return to database normalization, and how to implement this using good practice in a relational database manager, SQLLite.
 We will cover how to structure data, verify data types, set conditions for data integrity, and perform complex queries to extract data from the database.
 We will also cover authentication and how to connect to local and remote databases.
 Finally, for a comparison, we will show a different (non-relational) database model through MongoDB, contrasting this to the relational paradigm.

 *Readings*:
 *	Lake, Peter.  _Concise Guide to Databases: A Practical Introduction_.
 Springer, 2013.
+Chapters 4-5, Relational Databases and NoSQL databases.
 *	Nield, Thomas. _Getting Started with SQL: A hands-on approach for beginners_.
 O’Reilly, 2016.
+Entire text.

 *Further Resources*:
 * [SQLite documentation](https://www.sqlite.org/docs.html).